Getting startedSet up integrationsCreate your first initiativeInvite your teamPlan today's workShare your first update

 Build Local

-Build a local agent that runs on your machine and claims your queued work.
+Build a local agent that runs on your machine and claims queued sessions or workflow steps.

 • Before you build